 - The front wings of the female armyworms are more uniform.

 - An adult armyworm has two black lines along the sides with four distinct spots.

 - Adults are gray, mottled moths (1-1/2 inch wingspan) with a small white dot in the center of each forewing and dark margins on the hind wings.

 Armyworms actually start out as moths and fly in at night feeding on nectar, mating, and searching for oviposition sites like your lawn.
 They actually got their name from their behavior of moving across fields in an army-like fashion.
 Armyworms will consume all available food sources on nearly any plant as they migrate in search of edible foliage.
 Plants attacked by armyworms include fescue, grain, corn, small grains, sweet potato, beans, turnip, clover, spinach, cucumber, potatoes, tomatoes, cotton, and cabbage.
 They deposit their eggs in rows or clusters on the lower leaves of grasses or at the base of plants.
 Their eggs will then hatch in 1 to 2 weeks terrorizing and destroying your lawn!

 How to Prevent Armyworms

-Attracting good insects and birds to your lawn will also help the prevention of armyworms and certain insects feed of armyworms.
-Insects such as ladybugs, certain wasps, and flies.
-Also birds, skinks and frogs are good to have in your lawn.
+Attracting good insects and birds to your lawn will also help the prevention of armyworms.
+Ladybugs, certain wasps, flies, birds, skinks and frogs are good to have in your lawn.